 I looked through your articles and don't see any discussion on Sartorius strains or injuries.
-I have a student that complains of pain at the knee and front of hip - she's been to two physician specialists to rule out any anatomical anomalies, and there are none.
+I have a student that complains of pain at the knee and front of the hip - she's been to two physician specialists to rule out any anatomical anomalies, and there are none.
 She's also run through a series of physical therapy by a "dance injury" doctor of physical therapy.

-At first I thought she might have a chronically inflamed psoas, but with a "tucked" under pelvic alignment, I'm ruling that out as she complains of pain with attitude devant, developpe devant and ronds de jambe en l'air.
+At first, I thought she might have a chronically inflamed psoas, but with a "tucked" under pelvic alignment, I'm ruling that out as she complains of pain with attitude devant, developpe devant, and ronds de jambe en l'air.